adityakalra581/Software-Development-Interview-Prep/InterviewExperience.md

 4. AWS Lambda
 5. Directories or file structure django vs flask projects
 6. How to better the time to fetch results in sql if the query is already optimized.
 (Partition or indexing or any other solution)

+- **Second Round** [Mostly AWS]

+1. What is AMI
+2. What is AWS lambda
+3. What do you understand by Serverless
+4. EC2 vs Lambda
+5. Use cases of lambda function
+6. What is lambda layer
+7. Extra storage in EC2
+8. What tier do you use for s3 bucket

+and a lot about EC2 ..................

+9. Modules you have used in python.
+10. Rank vs Dense Rank